keisentraut/python-comdirect-api/README.md

 Currently, only parts of this comdirect API are implemented.
 Parts which are already implemented and work:

-- OAuth 2-factor login process
+- OAuth 2-factor login process (Photo-TAN, Push-TAN, SMS-TAN)
 - DOCUMENTS
 - ACCOUNT (balances & transactions)